 As the saying goes, a picture is worth a thousand words.
 Imagine what artists could communicate about improving Roanoke’s water quality.
-To celebrate the City of Roanoke's 10 years of public art we are seeking qualified artists or artist teams to transform six storm drains in the City of Roanoke into works of art.
-Creating Inlet Art will not only draw attention to storm drains "hidden" within the City sidewalks, but will also raise awareness about stormwater pollution.
+To celebrate the City of Roanoke's 10 years of public art we have selected five qualified artists / artist teams to transform six storm drains in the City of Roanoke into works of art.
+The Inlet Art will not only draw attention to storm drains "hidden" within the City sidewalks, but will also raise awareness about stormwater pollution.
 Few people realize that litter, trash, and other pollution sources like sediment, bacteria, oils, and yard waste left on City streets wash, untreated, into the nearest creek, stream, or the Roanoke River.
 Raising awareness through visual expression has been successfully implemented in other communities and we believe it will be an effective next step in preventing stormwater pollution from entering Roanoke's waterways.
-The City's Stormwater Utility along with the Roanoke Arts Commission invites artists to submit their ideas for this project.

-Click through the slides below to view the selected inlet sites.
+Click through the slides below to view the finished inlet artwork.

-Catawba artist Ned Savage painted “Brookie” in South Roanoke Village and “Downstream Dependents (Roanoke River Ragout)” in Grandin Village which focuses on river wildlife.
+- Catawba artist Ned Savage painted “Brookie” in South Roanoke Village and “Downstream Dependents (Roanoke River Ragout)” in Grandin Village which focuses on river wildlife.
 Ned works for LEAP for Local Food and is on the Salem Arts Commission.

-Brian Counihan’s artwork will enhance an inlet near West End Park.
+- Brian Counihan’s artwork “Earth Savers” is painted on the inlet near West End Park.
 Brian is a Roanoke artist and teacher at Community High School.

-Gerry Hubert, a Roanoke artist known for his colorful renditions of Lady Gaga, will paint the inlet in front of the Main Library.
+- Gerry Hubert, a Roanoke artist known for his colorful renditions of Lady Gaga, has painted “Journey to Streamland” on the inlet in front of the Main Library.

-Tyla Maiden, an art education major at Radford University, will transform the inlet in front of the post office on Church Avenue with her artwork entitled, “Only Rain Down the Drain.”
+- Tyla Maiden, an art education major at Radford University, has transform the inlet in front of the post office on Church Avenue with her artwork entitled, “Only Rain Down the Drain.”

-- Seven-year-old Aleks Bratic and his mother, Kim, collaborated on designing “Squidding Me,” which Kim will paint on a location near the Williamson Road.
-Library.
+- Seven-year-old Aleks Bratic and his mother, Kim, collaborated on designing “Squidding Me,” which Kim is paint on an inlet near the Williamson Road Library along Truman Ave NW.

-Artists will be supplied with all materials and receive a $400 honorarium for their work from the Stormwater Division.
-The goal is to have all the inlet art works completed by Earth Day, Sunday, April 22.
+Artists were supplied with all materials and receive a $400 honorarium for their work from the Stormwater Division.
+The project was completed by Earth Day, Sunday, April 22, 2018.